-Written on the 19th of January 2012 by Matthew Carney
+Written on the 26 November 2014 by Matthew Carney

-In NSW if you and your former partner agree to change your child's name, all that is needed to make the change is to file an 'Application for a Change of Name' with the Registry of Births Deaths and Marriages.
+In NSW if you and your former partner agree to change your child's name, to implement the change of name both parents must complete and register an "Application for a Change of Name" with a Registry of Births Deaths and Marriages.

-There have been many cases before the Court commenced by parents who cannot agree on what surname their child should use.
-This often happens following separation or upon a parent wanting to use the surname of a new partner.
+Since the enactment of the Family Law Act there has been significant litigation by parents about what surname their child should use.
+This often happens following separation or upon a parent choosing to use the surname of a new partner.

-A Court can make Orders to stop you or your former partner from using a different specific surname and can also make Orders requiring you or your former partner to ensure that your child is only known by a specific surname.
+A Court can make Orders to restrain and prohibit you or your former partner from using a specific surname and may also make Orders requiring you or your former partner to ensure that your child is known only by a specific surname.

 Author: Matthew Carney

 About: Matthew Carney is the head of the Family & De Facto Law Team and our Criminal Law Team.
 Matthew provides practical and effective family law advice to clients in all matters including property settlements, parenting matters, applications for divorce, annulment applications, child support, contravention, recovery and relocation proceedings.
 Matthew assists his clients to resolve matters in their best interests at the earliest possible opportunity.
 Matthew explains the law in an individual way tailored to each clients needs while demonstrating genuine care and compassion in this difficult time.Connect via: Twitter Google+ LinkedIn

 Liability limited by a scheme approved under Professional Standards Legislation